hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 		# Delete the SQL module.
 		modules += -java.sql

+		# Move GSON onto the classpath and off the module path.
+		modules += -com.google.gson
 	}
 }
 ```

 Note that you can't delete a module non-optionally required by an explicit module - this will just be ignored.
 The JVM wouldn't start up otherwise.

+!!! warning "Gradle modularity bugs"
+    Starting from version 7 Gradle will automatically run and compile your app with modules on the module path.
+As of December 2022 there is [a bug](https://github.com/gradle/gradle/issues/19587) such that sometimes Gradle won't notice a JAR is a JPMS module even when it is.
+In this case Conveyor may place more JARs onto the module path than occurs in your unit tests or Gradle `run` tasks.
+Although this won't matter if all your code (including libraries) is respecting module boundaries, you may need to align Conveyor with Gradle by adding some negative entries to the modules list to push modular JARs back onto the classpath.

 **Module system flags.** If non-reflective usage of internal APIs is statically detected you'll get a warning and the necessary `--add-opens` flags will be passed.
 If you need to access internal APIs that aren't detected by jdeps, you'll need to add the necessary `--add-opens` flags yourself in the `app.jvm.options` key.
 If you add an inferred flag then that will suppress the warning.

 When adding module related flags to the `app.jvm.options` key, be aware that there must not be a space between the flag name and value.
 Although that works with the normal Java launcher, the special launcher used by Conveyor-packaged apps requires them in native JVM form.
 Write e.g. `app.jvm.options += "--add-modules=jdk.incubator.foreign"` and not `app.jvm.options += --add-modules jdk.incubator.foreign`.

-**Diagnosing issues.** If you'd like to see what decisions Conveyor has made about your app, you can make the `repacked-jars` task for some machine and look at the files called `required-jdk-modules.txt` (this is the output of jdeps run over your jars) and `modular-jars.txt` which is a list of the JARs that will be linked in to the optimized JVM.
+**Diagnosing issues.** If you'd like to see what decisions Conveyor has made about your app, you can make the `processed-jars` task for some machine and look at the files called `required-jdk-modules.txt` (this is the output of jdeps run over your jars) and `modular-jars.txt` which is a list of the JARs that will be linked in to the optimized JVM.

 ## Launchers